www.thementawai.com

 The placement of each uma is deliberate.
 Situated near water, surrounded by garden land and forest, it stands within the clan’s leppet, or territory.
 This land includes gardens, sago groves, hunting grounds, and sections of river — resources shared and managed collectively by clan members.
 Movement within the leppet — tending gardens, checking traps, visiting relatives, collecting sago — forms the daily rhythm of life.

-Veranda — Threshold and Meeting Place
+pulai bokat: Veranda — Threshold and Meeting Place

-Access to the uma is via a carved tree-trunk staircase leading to a raised open platform and into the roofed veranda.
-The entrance is purposely low, requiring people to bow slightly — a quiet gesture of respect as they enter the communal world.
+From the gare, one enters the roofed veranda, called pulai bokat.
+Although under the uma’s main roof, the veranda has no walls at the front or sides.
+The entrance into this space is purposely low, requiring people to bow slightly — a quiet gesture of respect as they enter the communal world.

 Mentawai Shamans enjoying a smoke on the veranda of the uma